rajaisinghani/stonks/README.md

 # stonks
-algorithmic trading bot in Python bot that signals buy and sell to users based on simple moving average algorithm
+Algorithmic trading bot in Python bot that sends buy and sell signals to users based on simple moving average algorithm